 Currie worked as a teacher, real estate agent and insurance broker.
 He also served as an officer in the militia in British Columbia.

 Currie’s business schemes left him deeply in debt, and he used money earmarked for the militia to pay off his debts.
 Friends saved him from scandal and criminal charges.

-He was given command of 2nd Canadian Brigade and fought at the Battle of Ypres.
+Currie’s militia experienced earned him a commission during World War I. He was given command of the 2nd Canadian Brigade and fought at the Battle of Ypres.
 The following year he was given command of the 1st Division, and in 1917, he was given command of the Canadian Corps.

 Under Currie’s command, the Corps experienced a number of successes, including Vimy Ridge.
-He was adamant that the Corps would fight together, not be broken up and used in various areas with the British Expeditionary Force.
+He was adamant the Corps would fight together, not broken up and used to support the British Army.